Dawidgrad/Legasee-Oral-History/Pipeline/README.md

 - Full details for each command line argument can be seen by running 'python main.py --help']
 - To install the relevant packages use the requirements.txt file
 - If speaker diarization is enabled the output will include an array with an integer either {[0],[1]} [0] is used to denote the interviewer and [1] to denote the interviewee.
 A sample file of the interviewer speaking is required for diarization to run, this can be passed to the system as '--interviewer_reference', an existing reference for the Legasee interviews is given in /diarize
+- An example of a rendered output is given in the render directory